department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bold-text.md

 - In any part of a text link, since the blue and underlining sets apart that text enough.
 - For words used to emphasize a point being made in the text, like “only if.”
 - When the label is serving as a subhead.
 Use an H3 or an H4 instead.
 Screen readers navigate around the page by headings.
-If the subhead text is bold, that section of the page will be skipped.
+If the subhead text is bold, the screen reader will skip that section of the page.